The Long Home: Casting

 Franco posted on Instagram a list of The Long Home cast which included Josh Hutcherson, Timothy Hutton, Keegan Allen, Ashley Greene, Tim Blake Nelson, Jim Parrack, and Scott Haze.

 Tim Blake Nelson collaborated with Franco for the seventh time as Hovington, a bootlegging patriarch.
 Josh Hutcherson starred as Nathan Winer.
 Hutton and Courtney Love were cast.
 Giancarlo Esposito played William Tell Oliver, "a Southern salt-of-the-earth man with a colorful, checkered life spent entirely within the confines of the country".
 Several other actors signed on to the cast: Ashton Kutcher, Josh Hartnett, Zoe Levin (as Amber Rose), Lio Tipton, Haze, and Robin Lord Taylor.

 Filming

 The film was shot in Eaton, Ohio, Hamilton, Ohio, and Cincinnati, Ohio.

 Principal photography began on May 1, 2015 in Hamilton.
 This coincided with filming of another Franco film, Goat, which was shot "pretty much simultaneously".
 Filming began in Eaton on May 17.
 Production on the film wrapped on May 23, 2015, with filming lasting 23 days.

 Accusations of inappropriate sexual behavior

-In January 2018, an actress from the film accused Franco of inappropriate sexual behavior during filming.
+In January 2018, at least five women who worked on the film accused Franco of inappropriate sexual behavior during filming.

 Release

 The Long Home was tentatively expected to be released in 2017, and in November of that year, the sales rights to the movie were acquired by Great Point Media.
-As of 2025, it has not been released.
+Largely because of the misconduct allegations and resulting lawsuit, the film has not been released as of 2026.